All of the Girls You Loved Before

 "All of the Girls You Loved Before" is a song by the American singer-songwriter Taylor Swift and an outtake from her seventh studio album, Lover (2019).
 After its demo version was leaked online and went viral on TikTok, "All of the Girls You Loved Before" was surprise-released on March 17, 2023, ahead of Swift's sixth concert tour, the Eras Tour.
 Swift wrote and produced the song with Frank Dukes and Louis Bell.

-A synth-pop love song, "All of the Girls You Loved Before" has lyrics about a narrator's gratitude to the women in her boyfriend's life, including his former girlfriends, for shaping his experiences which led him to her.
+A synth-pop love song with a doo-wop progression, "All of the Girls You Loved Before" has lyrics about a narrator's gratitude to the women in her boyfriend's life, including his former girlfriends, for shaping his experiences which led him to her.
 Music critics complimented the song for its affectionate lyrics and dreamy production.
 The track charted within the top 25 in several countries and peaked at number 10 on the Billboard Global 200.
-It received certifications in Australia and the United Kingdom.
+It received certifications in Australia, New Zealand, and the United Kingdom.